Kyubyong/g2p/README.md

-# [UPDATE] g2p_en: A Simple Python Module for English Grapheme To Phoneme Conversion
+# g2pE: A Simple Python Module for English Grapheme To Phoneme Conversion

 * [v.2.0] We removed TensorFlow from the dependencies.
 After all, it changes its APIs quite often, and we don't expect you to have a GPU.
 Instead, NumPy is used for inference.